SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 32. - Spark of Kinesis

-You can cast Haste once without using a warlock spell slot.
+You can cast Haste once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 33. - *Superior Pact Weapon* ©